mmerrell/support-tracker/README.md

 ## Improvements I'd like to make
 - Heartbeats from long-running tasks
 - Demonstration of race condition handling during API/db calls
-- Pause/resume workflow - splitting parent/child workflows broke this--need to bring it back
+- Pause/resume workflow - splitting parent/child workflows broke this--need to bring it back from v1
 - Can I suppress stacktraces from logs?